 Why Windows Slows Down Over Time

-- Explorer Plug-ins, Services, and More: Applications that add shortcuts to Windows Explorer’s context menu can make right-clicking on files take much longer if they’re badly programmed.
+- Explorer Plug-ins, Services, and More: Applications that add shortcuts to Windows Explorer’s context menu can make right-clicking on files take much longer if they’re poorly programmed.
 Other programs may install themselves as a system service, so they’re running in the background even though you can’t see them.
 Even if they aren’t in the system tray, useless programs can slow down your PC.

-- Other Junk: Poorly written applications may clutter your system with useless DLL files and fill your registry with useless entries.
+- Other Junk: Poorly written applications may clutter your system with useless DLL files and fill your registry with unnecessary entries.
 The worst applications may not clean up properly after themselves, leaving this stuff on your system even after you uninstall them.

 - Browser Toolbars: Legitimate browser extensions can slow down your browser enough, but junk add-ons like the terrible Ask.com toolbar can slow things down even more.